rwsu/multicluster-inventory/docs/architecture.md

 When a BareMetalAsset gets assigned to a cluster, the `Spec.ClusterName` is used as the value for a label with key `midas.io/cluster`.
-This enables a cluster management application to or user to query for inventory that is associated with a particular cluster.
+This enables a cluster management application or user to query for inventory that is associated with a particular cluster.

 ### Status